The Best Option For You

 First, we’ll use wavefront eye-mapping technology to create a detailed 3D map of the surface of your eye.
 Next, an ultra-fast and precise laser will create a thin flap to prepare your cornea for the iLasik procedure.
 Finally, the Excimer laser will gently reshape your cornea using the precise data from your 3D wavefront map.

 How can I know if I’m a good candidate for Lasik?

-The best way to find out if you’re a good candidate for Lasik is to come in for a free, no-obligation Lasik exam.
+The best way to find out if you’re a good candidate for Lasik is to book a free, no-obligation Lasik consultation.